Kahaan/Image-Hide-N-Seek/README.md

 Image-hide-n-seek is a portfolio showcase web application.
 It's a full-stack app built using a `Ruby on Rails` backend, `PostgreSQL` database, and `React/Redux` front-end architecture.

-The idea behind the app is to create a fun introduction for users to the world of digital steganography (the encryption of files (images in this case) with hidden data)
+The idea behind the app is to create a fun introduction for users to the world of digital steganography (the encryption of files (images in this case) with hidden data).
+Simply put, users can hide large amounts of text in images without altering the appearance to the human eye.

 # Technologies Used